300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- Identify all of the actresses who’ve portrayed Princess Margaret in The Crown to this point.
+- Identify all of the actresses who’ve portrayed Princess Margaret in The Crown up to now.

-- In The Crown sequence three, Prince Philip meets with the Apollo 11 astronauts in 1969.
+- In The Crown collection three, Prince Philip meets with the Apollo 11 astronauts in 1969.
 Identify all three astronauts in query.

 - Who performed Prime Minister Anthony Eden in The Crown?